ZakaHaceCosas/personaplus/DOCS.md

 > - `(ui): Update regular font size`
 > - `(fix): Fix a typo ("are n't" -> "aren't")`

 And that's it for now.
-Keep in mind these docs _aren't fully done yet_.
-They will get updated in the future.
+Keep in mind these docs are subject to future expansions.